Notion overhauls search and document sharing to attract bigger teams

 For diehard Notion users, search has long been a pain point.
 Results can be slow to load and aren’t always accurate; it’s often faster to navigate manually through a document structure than to search for what you want.

-The revamped search function is about 50% faster, and is more likely to show recently-viewed pages at the top of its search results.
+The revamped search function is about 50% faster, and is more likely to show recently viewed pages at the top of its search results.
 The search engine also matches terms with similar language—for instance, showing results for “proposing” if the search term is “proposed”—and it supports using quotation marks to get an exact match.
 Meanwhile, a new filtering feature lets users narrow down searches by date, author, page, or Teamspace.

 Muthukumar acknowledges the previous criticism for Notion’s search function, saying he’s heard it both on social media and in conversations with customers.
 While the overhaul will help individual users, it’ll mainly benefit larger companies that have vast document collections to sift through.